President/Chief Executive Officer

 Dr. Schmidt is a biology professor with the University of Colorado, Boulder specializing in the study of microbial ecology, biogeochemical cycles, and plant-microbe interactions.
 He uses theoretical (modeling) and experimental approaches to study the ecology of microorganisms in natural and disturbed systems.
 Steve’s current research areas include the microbial biochemistry of ecosystems in Colorado, Peru, and Costa Rica, the role of mycorrhizal fungi in the ecology of wild plants, and biography and biodiversity of previously unknown microbial groups.

 Dr. Schmidt has conducted research on microbial populations in high-altitude, extreme environments of volcanoes in the Atacama of northern Argentina, and the mountains of Nepal and the South American Andes.
 He has been studying microbial populations and mycorrhizal fungi within the Sibinaocha Watershed since 2000.
 For more information on Steve’s work see the Schmidt Lab website: http://amo.colorado.edu/schmidtlab/index.html.

 Board of Directors

-Katherine Doyle is a wildlife biologist with over 25 years of rich field experience.
-As lead mammalogist for five international expeditions to the high Andes of Peru, Bolivia, Chile, and Argentina, she investigated the impacts of climate change and glacial retreat on various mammal communities.
+Katherine Doyle is a wildlife biologist with over 25 years of field experience.
+As lead mammalogist for six international expeditions to the high Andes of Peru, Bolivia, Chile, and Argentina, she investigated the impacts of climate change and glacial retreat on various mammal communities.
 While an assistant researcher, her work took her to Botswana, Chile, Jamaica, and the Dominican Republic, where she worked with local bat and carnivore populations.
 Katherine received her BS and MS degrees in Wildlife Biology at the University of Massachusetts, Amherst, where she currently teaches, advises, and serves as Collections Manager of the Natural History Collections.